lars-ctf/writeup-gpn22/archventuretime.md

   return 0;
 }
 ```
 We saw that the functions reads the key and then calls three different functions with it.
 So let's call the function `readKey` and take a look what the first called function does.
-We already know, that it takes the license-key as an argument, so I already renamed the parameter and added commands:
+We already know, that it takes the license-key as an argument, so I already renamed the parameter and added comments:
 ```c

 void FUN_001014a9(char *key) {